LucidFusionLabs/core/README.txt

 - quake:        LQuake, a quake clone
 - senators:     IRC bots with NLP capabilties

-The following applies to any app derived from lfl/new_app_template.
+The following build procedures apply to any app cloned from lfl/new_app_template.
 See lfl/new_app_template/README to quick start your next app.